SoftwareHeritage/swh-mirror/README.md

   (log in with admin/admin).

+>[!WARNING]
-Note that if the 'latest' docker images work, it is highly recommended to explicitly specify the version of the image you want to use.
+>the 'latest' docker images work, it is highly recommended to
+>explicitly specify the version of the image you want to use.

 Docker images for the Software Heritage stack are tagged with their build date:

   docker images -f reference='softwareheritage/*:20*'